 Portage is a medium-sized city located in the state of Michigan.
-With a population of 48,177 people and ten constituent neighborhoods, Portage is the 34th largest community in Michigan.
+With a population of 48,844 people and 11 constituent neighborhoods, Portage is the 30th largest community in Michigan.

 Also of interest is that Portage has more people living here who work in computers and math than 95% of the places in the US.

 The most common language spoken in Portage is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Polish and Spanish.